m14r41/CyberSecurity-Interview/VAPT/README.md

 ### Cyber Security

-> Cybersecurity focuses on safeguarding electronic data, preventing unauthorized access, disclosure, alteration, and destruction.
+> Cybersecurity focuses on safeguarding electronic data and preventing unauthorized access, disclosure, alteration, and destruction.

 > Its primary goal is to protect digital data and systems from unauthorized access, damage, or disruption.

 ### Information Security

-> Information security is a broader discipline encompassing the protection of all types of assets, whether in hard copy or digital form.
+> Information security is a broader discipline encompassing protecting all types of assets, whether in hard copy or digital form.

 > The main objective of information security is to reduce the risk of cyber-attacks and protect against unauthorized exploitation of systems, networks, and technologies.

 ### 3. What is CIA Triad ?

->CIA Triad an information security model meant to guide an organization’s security procedures and policies.
+>CIA Triad is an information security model meant to guide an organization’s security procedures and policies.

 >Confidentiality, Integrity, and Availability.
 These are the three core components of the CIA triad

 - ```Confidentiality```

-  >Confidentiality ensures  access to resources or data must be restricted to only authorized subjects or entities.
+  >Confidentiality ensures  access to resources or data, which must be restricted to only authorized subjects or entities.
 Data encryption is a common method of ensuring confidentiality.

 - ```Integrity```